Postgraduate Arts Research Centres

 Eligibility and Application Procedure

-All enrolled students may apply for access to the PGARC OTC and Fishers facilities from the beginning of their candidature.
+All enrolled students may apply for access to the PGARC OTC and Fisher facilities from the beginning of their candidature.

-Students undertaking an MPhil or MA (Res) in the Faculty of Arts and Social Sciences may apply for a dedicated desk when they are in their final 9 months of candidature; PhD or DArts students may apply when they are in their final 18 months.
-These periods are calculated using students’ latest completion dates as determined by the Faculty: this information is contained in students’ letters of enrolment.
+Students undertaking an MPhil or MA (Res) in the Faculty of Arts and Social Sciences may apply for a dedicated desk when they have completed one year full-time (or part-time equivalent) of their candidature.
+Doctoral students may apply when they have completed two years full-time (or part-time equivalent).
 There is sometimes a short waiting list for dedicated desks.

 Please note: dedicated desks in PGARC Woolley and Wallace are allocated automatically as they become vacant: students cannot choose where they will be allocated a desk.